tekpinar/demust/README.md

 demust convert will convert text output from (to) GEMME to (from) FoldX and Rhapsody formats.

 demust compare will give you Spearman correlation between two DMS data sets.

+demust inputgenerator will produce input files for polyphen2 from fasta file.

 ## Cite
 We recommend you to put a link to the github repository for now.